rstrouse/ESPSomfy-RTS-HA/README.md

  Control your somfy shades in Home Assistant

 # Requirements
-This integration requires hardware that uses an ESP32 microcontroller.
+This integration requires hardware that uses an ESP32 microcontroller and a CC1101 transceiver.
 Setup for this controller can be found at the [ESPSomfy RTS hardware repositiory](https://github.com/rstrouse/ESPSomfy-RTS).
 You must have one of these inexpensive radios configured for your shades.

 # Installation
 The easiest way to get going is to install this integration in Home Assistant using HACS as a [Custom Repository](https://hacs.xyz/docs/faq/custom_repositories/).
 As an alternative you may install it manually by copying the contents of the `custom_components` folder to the `config/custom_components` directory of you Home Assistant installation.